intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 # Recognizing the Need for Protocol Maintenance

-Postel's maxim is particularly valuable if the specification of a protocol is intended to remain unchanged for an extended period of time.
-Indeed, in the face of divergent interpretations, the only hope for an implementation to remain widely interoperable is to be tolerant of differences and even errors in interpretation.
+Postel's maxim is specifically valuable if the specification of a protocol is intended to remain unchanged for an extended period of time.
+Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain widely interoperable is to be tolerant of differences in interpretation and occasional outright implementation errors.

-Application of Postel's advice to the implementation of a protocol specification that does not change is logical, and often necessary.
-But that suggests that a different approach to the development of protocols is appropriate.
+From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
+But that suggests that the problem is with the presumption of immutability of specifications.

-Active maintenance of a protocol can ensure that it remains current.
-A protocol specification is then no longer a static product that is completed at the time of publication.
+Active maintenance of a protocol can ensure that specifications remain accurate and that new implementations are possible.
+A maintained protocol is not a static construct, it improves and changes as it is used.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
 Maintenance is needed in response to the discovery of errors in specification that might cause interoperability issues.
-Maintenance is also critical for providing new specifications that enable the deployment of the protocol for use cases that were not envisaged in its original design, as might happen for a wildly successful protocol {{?RFC5218}}.
+Maintenance is also critical for ensuring that the protocol is viable for application to use cases that might not have been envisaged during its original design.
+New use cases are an indicator that the protocol could be successful {{?SUCCESS=RFC5218}}.

-Maintenance does not imply that core specifications are revised.
-For instance, TCP is still defined in RFC 793 {{?TCP=RFC0793}}, but that document is the subject of a very large number of update and extension RFCs.
-Good extensibility
+Maintenance does not demand the development of new versions of protocols or protocol specifications.
+For instance, RFC 793 {{?TCP=RFC0793}} remains the canonical TCP reference, but that document alone is no longer sufficient to implement the protocol.
+TCP is the subject of a very large number of update and extension RFCs that together document the deployed protocol.

-{{?EXT=RFC6709}} can make it easier to respond to new use cases or changes in the environment in which the protocol is deployed.
+Good extensibility {{?EXT=RFC6709}} can make it easier to respond to new use cases or changes in the environment in which the protocol is deployed.

 The process of maintenance ideally begins even before the specification for a protocol is complete.
 Neglect can quickly produce the negative consequences